knightsUCF/SpaceGame/architecture/architecture.md

 # 10 / 7 / 19

+Okay, so we are at a nice starting point of our codebase.
+Everything is clean and organized.

+Next, we can either start to recreate the gameplay, or keep laying down the foundation.

+Let's try to get the IEnumerator method working, since that will be our main wave spawning loop.

+# 10 / 7 / 19

 We began to clean up the code, starting with Game.cs.

 We are using clean architecture, see Diagram1.png.